Recoskie/JDasm/docs/Basics.md

 <br />

 Graphics cards have methods that can be called that run graphics methods.
+Such as filling in a rectangle of pixels, or calculating 3D angels.
 This frees up the CPU, because the graphics card then does the graphics.

 <br />